ireneorichie/docs/docs/eventing/README.md

+{{/* This file is rendered in knative.dev using the "readfile" shortcode in the _index.md file (located in this directory).
+     To ensure that the content renders correctly, insert a blank line at the top of this file. */}}

 Knative Eventing is a system that is designed to address a common need for cloud native development and provides composable primitives to enable late-binding event sources and event consumers.